nwtaf/IdleRQ/README.md

 # IdleRQ
 Idle RQ protocol implementation using Sockets Library to send a JPG image from a primary host to secondary host.

+Developed with MW and KF for Network Communications 471

 Primary (client):